 Is your current training intense enough or long enough to help improve your fitness?
 How do you know if you’re working hard enough to make a difference in the long run or if you’re not pushing yourself hard enough?
 Training status helps you make decisions about future training by automatically taking into account changes in fitness level, your current acute (7-day) training load and any change in training load with respect to previous training.
 In essence, it tells you the effectiveness of your current training and provides guidance to help you improve your training decisions.

 Provided by Firstbeat, the calculation utilizes several dimensions of a personalized model of your physiology.
 Changes in your VO2 max fitness level in light of your recent training loads over time indicate the effectiveness of your training.

 The dynamic and interwoven nature of our physiology often makes the process of training seem more like art than science.
 On the surface, what we expect isn’t always what we get, and what we get isn’t always what we expect.

 To explain in simple terms, when you stop training, your fitness level will decrease, but depending on your previous training load, a break from normal training routines may result in an increase in fitness level.
 Similarly, it’s expected that regular hard training will improve our fitness levels, but watch out — push too hard too often, and your fitness level will start to decrease due to the overtraining phenomenon.

 As an example of how this works, imagine that you’ve been training consistently for a number of weeks, and your fitness with normal, small day-to-day ups and downs is nevertheless increasing.
-This trend is automatically identified and your current training will be classified as “productive.”
-Similarly, you could find yourself training very hard but with your fitness starting a pattern of decline.
+This trend is automatically identified, and your current training will be classified as “productive.”
+Similarly, you could find yourself training very hard but your fitness may start a pattern of decline.
 In this situation, your training would be identified as “overreaching,” and additional recovery will be recommended.